stas-sultanov/ms-azure-modules-gp/README.md

 This repo contains Azure Bicep modules.

-The modules:
+The modules are designed to be used for:
-- to be used by Azure Bicep templates
+- Azure Bicep templates.
-- are designed to be used for general purpose IT solutions
+- general purpose IT solutions.
-- may be not a good fit for IT solutions which require advanced security like network isolation
+- IT solutions, which do not require network isolation.

 With help of this modules it is possible to create templates to provision full functional environments within Azure for DEVelopment and OPerationS purposes.